BJP wins assembly tie 4-1 but Punjab listens to 'Mann Ki Baat' as AAP secures three-fourths majority | Politics

 The BJP's showing also indicated that its handling of the devastating second wave of Covid last year and the agrarian unrest over the three contentious farm laws, which were subsequently withdrawn, did not have a major impact on its electoral fortunes.

-According to Election Commission data, the BJP won or was leading in bulk of the 113 seats in western UP, where the farmers agitation was more belligerent and the party was believed to be on a sticky wicket.
+According to Election Commission data, the BJP won or leadi in bulk of the 113 seats in western UP, where the farmers agitation was more belligerent and the party was believed to be on a sticky wicket.

 ''People have buried the politics of caste and religion by ensuring the victory of BJP and its allies in Uttar Pradesh under the leadership of Prime Minister Narendra Modi,'' Adityanath said at the state BJP headquarters in Lucknow that was buzzing with excitement, with the party workers dancing to popular tunes and throwing gulal at each other.